Sustainability

 Company-wide QuiC Activities Contest

-Every year, in late December, the Outstanding Proposal Commendation recipients and QuiC Excellence Award and Special Award recipients visited Okinawa to attend a nationwide QC Circle Conference and participate in discussion sessions about various topics, such as differences between NGK and other companies.
-However, in FY2021 this was again canceled due to the COVID-19 pandemic, as it was the year before.
+We resumed training inside Japan last year, and from December 13 through 16, nine recipients of the QuiC Excellence Award, Special Award, and NGK-BOX Excellence Award visited Okinawa to attend a nationwide QC Circle Conference and participate in discussion sessions about various topics, such as differences between NGK and other companies.

 Strengthening Quality-Related Education

-The NGK Group aims to provide customers with product quality that exceeds expectations.
+The NGK Group aims to provide customers with products and services at a quality that exceeds expectations.
 Hence, we are continually working to improve the quality-related education that is given to all employees in order to ensure they are equipped with quality-related skills and greater quality-related awareness.

 Training name Number of participants Objectives and key characteristics

-• Skills development through individual instruction on the theme of operational challenges
+• Skills development support for statistical analysis skills on the theme of operational challenges

-• All lectures were open and free to attend
+• All lectures were available to attend at any time

-Reliability Basics Training (those interested/including NGK Group) Reliability Basics Training 1: 94 participants
+Reliability Basics Training Reliability Basics Training 1: 56 participants

 • Learn about design reliability, the physics of failure, and methods of analyzing reliability data

-• Learn methods of prevention, QFD, FTA, FMEA, and Design Review (DR)
+• Learn methods of prevention, QFD, FTA, FMEA, Design Review (DR), and QRE-P at NGK

 • Skills development through discovering problems lurking in points of change and problem solving discussion